wolframroesler/back-up-nextcloud/README.md

 $ sudo usermod -aG davfs2 $USER
 ```

 The last command (usermod) allows your Linux user to mount WebDAV shares.
 This allows the actual backup to run without root/sudo permissions.
+I had to reboot to activate this change (logging off might have been enough, though).

-## Mount the Nextcloud folder
+## Configure the WebDAV mount

 The following examples assume that